 Calibration Requirement.
 All measurement devices that log or record data must comply with the manufacturer-recommended calibration frequency and precision requirements.
 If manufacturer-recommendations are not provided, the measurement devices must be calibrated every six years.

 All flow meters and other measurement devices that provide data used to calculate LCFS credits must be calibrated according to the manufacturer’s recommended procedures.
 If manufacturer’s recommended procedures do not exist, then a reasonable method must be identified that meets the accuracy requirements of this section.
-The calibration method(s) used must be documented in the monitoring plan required under section 95488.10(b), and are subject to verification under this subarticle and review by the Executive Officer to ensure that measurements used to calculate LCFS credits have met the accuracy requirements of this section.
+The calibration method(s) used must be documented in the monitoring plan required under section 95488.10(c), and are subject to verification under this subarticle and review by the Executive Officer to ensure that measurements used to calculate LCFS credits have met the accuracy requirements of this section.

 All flow meter and other measurement devices covered by this section, regardless of type, must be selected, installed, operated, and maintained in a manner to ensure accuracy within ±5.00 percent.